 Smell is one of our most developed senses, so it should come as no surprise that around 80% of our “taste” actually comes from “smell.”

-When smelling cheese, make sure you keep some distance between the cheese and your nose—some nose-kicking cheeses like limburger or muenster pack a wonderful but stinky punch!
+When smelling cheese, make sure you keep some distance between the cheese and your nose—some nose-kicking cheeses like limburger or muenster pack a wonderful but distinctly pungent punch!
 You can also slowly wave your hand towards your face, gently wafting those beautiful aromas right into your olfactory system.

 What kind of smells should you be looking for?
 Cheesemongers keep an eye out for these notes: